Save on Grocery Apps Canada

 It’s just a bonus program for your phone and a great way to earn some coffee money.

 The Receipt Hog app is similar to getting cash back, but there is just No cash involved.
-You get free coins (points) per receipt you upload, and then you can cash out the coins for certain rewards such as Amazon Gift Cards, Visa Gift Cards or can be paid out via Paypal.
-You won’t get rich, nor will you be able to pay your bills with this cash-back money-saving app.
+You get free coins (points) per receipt you upload, and then you can cash out the coins for certain rewards such as Amazon Gift Cards, Visa Gift Card, or paid out via Paypal.
+You won’t get rich, nor will you be able to pay your bills with this cashback money-saving app.
 But since you already keep your receipts uploaded to other programs, it’s just another few steps to another reward.

 You may get enough points to get an Amazon gift card by next Christmas if you start now.